-We are proud of that record but never rest on our laurels.
+We are proud of those achievements but never rest on our laurels.

 We aim to keep you informed, entertained, intrigued and involved, to make you laugh and cry, to fight for fairness and justice on your behalf and to reveal things as they really are.